Overview: Grades 1-4

 - Engaging students in experiential activities across a broad base of content areas embedded within life, physical, earth and space sciences.

 - The Next Generation Science Standards (NGSS) guide the science curriculum.
 We want our students to be engaged in scientifically oriented questions, to give priority to evidence in responding to questions, to formulate explanations from evidence, to connect explanations to scientific knowledge, and to communicate and justify explanations.
 Both classroom teachers and the lower school science specialist guide students to ask appropriate questions, design investigations and communicate their understanding.

 A dedicated science lab allows students to explore phenomena with a variety of scientific tools.
 The Lower School also makes use of London’s natural resources and museums to enhance scientific studies in all grades.

 The science specialist works regularly with students in Grades 3–4 throughout the year, and with K1–Grade 2 on specific units at various times.

-The lower school social studies curriculum is guided by the Learning for Justice Social Justice Standards and is designed to help children ask fundamental questions about the world in which they live.
-The recurring concepts of identity, diversity, justice and action unite the subject studied at all levels.
+The lower school social studies curriculum is guided by AERO Social Studies standards and is designed to help children ask fundamental questions about themselves and the world in which they live.
 Activities and discussions help students understand where they live, how societies develop and the relationship between physical environment and human activity.
 The ASL community is made up of many cultures and varied experiences, and we use this shared knowledge to enrich our social studies lessons.
 Field trips are an integral part of the curriculum and we are able to take advantage of the wealth of cultures, traditions and history found in the United Kingdom.